openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Upon receiving a successful Authorization Response, a Token Request is made as defined in Section 4.1.3 of [@!RFC6749].

-The following are the extension parameters to the Token Request used in a Pre-Authorized Code Flow defined by this specification:
+The following are the extension parameters to the Token Request used in the Pre-Authorized Code Flow defined in (#pre-authz-code-flow):

 * `pre-authorized_code`: The code representing the authorization to obtain Credentials of a certain type.
 This parameter MUST be present if the `grant_type` is `urn:ietf:params:oauth:grant-type:pre-authorized_code`.
 * `tx_code`: OPTIONAL.
 String value containing a Transaction Code.
 This value MUST be present if a `tx_code` object was present in the Credential Offer (including if the object was empty).
 This parameter MUST only be used if the `grant_type` is `urn:ietf:params:oauth:grant-type:pre-authorized_code`.

 Requirements around how the Wallet identifies and, if applicable, authenticates itself with the Authorization Server in the Token Request depends on the Client type defined in Section 2.1 of [@!RFC6749] and the Client authentication method indicated in the `token_endpoint_auth_method` Client metadata.
-The requirement as described in Sections 4.1.3 and 3.2.1 of [@!RFC6749] MUST be followed.
+The requirements specified in Sections 4.1.3 and 3.2.1 of [@!RFC6749] MUST be followed.

 For the Pre-Authorized Code Grant Type, authentication of the Client is OPTIONAL, as described in Section 3.2.1 of OAuth 2.0 [@!RFC6749], and, consequently, the `client_id` parameter is only needed when a form of Client Authentication that relies on this parameter is used.

-If the Token Request contains an `authorization_details` parameter (as defined by [RFC@!9396]) of type `openid_credential` and the Credential Issuer's metadata contains an `authorization_servers` parameter, the `authorization_details` object MUST contain the Credential Issuer's identifier in the `locations` element.
+If the Token Request contains an `authorization_details` parameter (as defined by [@!RFC9396]) of type `openid_credential` and the Credential Issuer's metadata contains an `authorization_servers` parameter, the `authorization_details` object MUST contain the Credential Issuer's identifier in the `locations` element.

 If the Token Request contains a scope value related to Credential issuance and the Credential Issuer's metadata contains an `authorization_servers` parameter, it is RECOMMENDED to use a `resource` parameter [@!RFC8707] whose value is the Credential Issuer's identifier value to allow the Authorization Server to differentiate Credential Issuers.

-When Pre-Authorized Grant Type is used, it is RECOMMENDED that the Credential Issuer issues an Access Token valid only for the Credentials indicated in the Credential Offer (see (#credential_offer)).
-The Wallet SHOULD obtain a separate Access Token if it wants to request issuance of any of the Credentials that were not included in the Credential Offer, but were discoverable from the Credential Issuer's `credential_configurations_supported` metadata parameter.
+When the Pre-Authorized Grant Type is used, it is RECOMMENDED that the Credential Issuer issues an Access Token valid only for the Credentials indicated in the Credential Offer (see (#credential_offer)).
+The Wallet SHOULD obtain a separate Access Token if it wants to request issuance of any Credentials that were not included in the Credential Offer, but were discoverable from the Credential Issuer's `credential_configurations_supported` metadata parameter.

 Below is a non-normative example of a Token Request in an Authorization Code Flow: